Bicycle Helmet Laws

 Before purchasing a bicycle helmet, you should do a little research.
 For example, Consumer Reports publishes a helpful bike helmet buying guide, and the BHSI covers more detailed information such as advice for adults with unusually-shaped heads, whether you should invest in an expensive helmet or if cheap ones are just as safe, and if folding helmets meet U.S. safety standards.

-If You've Been Injured on a Bike, Get a Free Case Review
+If You've Been Injured on a Bike, Get a Legal Case Review

 If you've been injured while riding a bicycle, whether you were wearing a helmet at the time or not, you should immediately seek medical attention.
-But after the initial shock wears off, you are likely to be stuck with medical bills.
-If you or a loved one has been injured in a biking-related accident, have your case reviewed at no charge by a legal expert.
-Speak with a lawyer who has experience in biking accident cases today.
+But after the initial shock wears off, you're likely going to be stuck with medical bills, lost wages and other unanticipated expenses.
+If you've been injured in a biking-related accident, have your case reviewed by a legal expert in your area to learn more about your legal options going forward.